 Housing & Meals

 Study abroad students live in a Spanish speaking home where three daily meals are provided.
 On weekdays, the mid-day meal could be a sandwich to take to the University or equivalent.
 Housing is in the center of Palma.
-Students can take the 20-minute walk from their homestays to Sa Riera, the University building in which CIEE classes meet.
+Students live no more than a 20-minute walk away from the main square in downtown Palma.
 Homestays are an important contribution to the students’ commitment to cultural and linguistic immersion.
 By living with a Spanish family, students practice in day-to-day life the Spanish learned in the classroom and experience Spanish culture firsthand.
-Some hotels are located in a tourist area connected to downtown Palma by public transportation, 20- to 30-minute bus ride.
+Some hotels and companies are located in an area connected to downtown Palma by public transportation, 20- to 30-minute bus ride.